10 Weird Mattress Facts | Bedshed

 The world's largest bed was made in 2011

 Whilst the standard Australian super king bed size provides more than enough space for most of us, it’s far from the largest mattress in the world!
-In fact, the largest bed in the world (according to the Guinness Book of Records) measures in at 2,650 cm long x 1,644 cm wide, considerably larger than the 203 cm x 203 cm size of a super king mattress.
+The largest bed in the world (according to the Guinness Book of Records) measures 2,650 cm long x 1,644 cm wide, considerably larger than the 203 cm x 203 cm size of a super king mattress.

 Memory foam was invented by NASA

-Did you know that your memory foam mattress has space age origins?
+Did you know that your memory foam mattress has space-age origins?
 The material may be common in mattresses today, but it was originally intended for use by astronauts.
-NASA invented the foam back in the 1970s to help cushion astronauts against G-force pressure that they would experience when being launched into space.
+NASA invented the foam back in the 1970s to help cushion astronauts against the G-force pressure that they would experience when being launched into space.
 It wasn’t until later that the possibilities of the visco-elastic foam were explored.

-The Hastens Vividus bed is the world's most expensive bed.
-Touted as one of the most luxurious sleep experiences in the world, the bed is owned by the likes of Drake and Cristiano Ronaldo.
-The luxury bed takes upwards of 600 hours to assemble and is hand stitched in Sweden.
-You won’t find anything with anywhere near that price tag at Bedshed, but if you’re in the market for a top-quality mattress made from luxury materials, browse our Kingsdown, Insignia or Tempur range of mattresses!
+You won’t find anything anywhere near that price tag at Bedshed, but if you’re in the market for a top-quality mattress made from luxury materials, browse our Kingsdown, Insignia or TEMPUR range of mattresses!

 There is a best sleeping position (backed by science)